simoncarrignon/bronze-age-ssr/README.md

   + `vignettes/exploreSEALIPelementalNetwork.Rmd` a vignette reproduce the analysis of [Radivojević & Grujić (2017)](https://academic.oup.com/comnet/article/6/1/106/4030792) using SEALIP data
   + `vignettes/recreateNetworkSSR.Rmd` this is the main vignette used throughout the paper
 - `scripts/` small script that concatenate various R functions to quickly generate useful tools/outputs
-  + `scripts/shapefileope.Rmd` a scripts that was used to create the shapefiles avalable in `maps/`
+  + `scripts/shapefileope.Rmd` a script that was used to create the shapefiles avalable in `maps/`
-  + `scripts/paperFigure.R` a scripts  to generate high quality figures used for the paper
+  + `scripts/paperFigure.R` a script  to generate high quality figures used for the paper
+  + `scripts/cleanDataset.R` a script to clean the csv and generate labels automatically
 - `R/` set of R-methods and functions used to run the analysis